Wed 30 Apr 2008 - Filed under: Not a Journal., | Leave a Comment| Posted by: Small Beer Press

 Hey hey

-Tue 22 Apr 2008 - Filed under: Not a Journal., | Leave a Comment| Posted by: Small Beer Press
+Tue 22 Apr 2008 - Filed under: Not a Journal., Books| Posted by: Gavin

 How excited are we?
 Very!
 Congratulations Jed!

 As far as we know he’ll be back in the office later this week.
 Or, could it be true that he is right this moment partaking of a well-earned vacation on a sunny island in Indonesia?
-Who can say, without consulting The Manual of Detection
+Who can say, without consulting The Manual of Detection!

 reading

-Fri 18 Apr 2008 - Filed under: Not a Journal., | Leave a Comment| Posted by: Small Beer Press
+Fri 18 Apr 2008 - Filed under: Not a Journal., Books| Posted by: Gavin

 Update: approaching 5,000 downloads of John Kessel’s collection.
 More good news on the Creative Commons front here next Tuesday.
 Ladies, Fish, and Gentlemen, could this be a regular thing?!
 Publishers Weekly notes John’s book here.
 There are a couple of new download options to add (you people are Awesome!).